When to use setting compounds vs. ready mix

 ProForm ready mix joint compounds come in a wide variety of options, including:

 - ProForm® Ultra Lite® All Purpose Joint Compound – 40% lighter than other conventional all purpose ready mix products

-- ProForm® Lite Joint Compound – 30% lighter than other conventional all purpose joint compounds
+- ProForm® Lite Blue™ Joint Compound – 30% lighter than other conventional all purpose joint compounds

 - ProForm® Lite Blue™ with Dust-Tech® Joint Compound – A 30% lighter joint compound that offers 60% reduced dust for faster jobsite cleanup

-- ProForm® Multi-Use Joint Compound – Standard weight joint compound for all levels of finishing and is ideal for repairing plastered wall cracks
+- ProForm® Multi-Use Joint Compound – Mid-weight joint compound for all levels of finishing and is ideal for repairing plastered wall cracks

-- ProForm® All Purpose Joint Compound – Standard weight join compound for all phases of finish
+- ProForm® All Purpose Joint Compound – Standard weight joint compound for all phases of finish